Kreuzlingen: Transportation

-Kreuzlingen is a rail node, and also the northern terminus of the A7 motorway in Switzerland.
+Kreuzlingen is the northern terminus of the A7 motorway in Switzerland.

+There are four railway stations.
+Kreuzlingen, Kreuzlingen Hafen (harbour) and Kurzrickenbach Seepark are all located on the Lake Line.
+Kreuzlingen Bernrain is located on the Wil–Kreuzlingen railway.
+These stations are served by regional trains of St. Gallen S-Bahn.
+Kreuzlingen station is additionally served by an InterRegio service (IR75).

+Between spring and autumn, the URh offers regular boat services on the High Rhine and Untersee between Kreuzlingen and Schaffhausen, via Konstanz.

 Sport

 FC Kreuzlingen is the municipality's football club.
+As of 2025, they play in Promotion League, the third tier of football in Switzerland.

 Kreuzlingen has traditionally been one of Switzerland's hubs in Water polo.
 The SC Kreuzlingen won the Swiss Championship a total of 9 times.